Quizzes for lead generation are a proven way of building your list fast. They have conversion rates as high as 50%.

 The fact is people have different needs and are at different stages in the buying cycle.
 So they need different advice.

-They give different results based on the answers the user gives.
+And that’s what quizzes do: they give different results based on the answers the user gives.

 Anything that draws your prospect in and gets them to take an action, however small (known as a micro commitment) has a much higher chance of conversion.

 Our brains are wired to see any new opportunity as a potential threat.
 That includes signing up for a newsletter.

 But recent research shows that when faced with a big step, we are much more likely to complete the action if we have already taken a much smaller step.
 And that's where quizzes come in.